Sayan9661/LiveCryptoDataEngineering/README.md

 # Project Description
 This is our project for NYU-CS 6513 Big Data.
 Our intention for this project is to build a big data pipline that creates a highly scalable system to pull data from online cryptocurrencies APIs using Kafka, transform the data using Spark, save it in our Cassandra database, and perform computation and live-updating visualization.

-To understand our pipline, if you are a NYU student/faculty you can checkout our presentation slides: https://docs.google.com/presentation/d/1a31ZSwoWalOhHMRE-DMZHV_bYN83mCTpYGzosStfRjE/edit?usp=sharing
+To understand our pipeline, if you are a NYU student/faculty you can checkout our presentation slides: https://docs.google.com/presentation/d/1a31ZSwoWalOhHMRE-DMZHV_bYN83mCTpYGzosStfRjE/edit?usp=sharing

 In this first iteration, we are visualizing the price of 4 famous cryptocurrencies: Bitcoin, Ethereum, Solana, Dogecoin.